-more popular than Brighton and Glea Their amiable natures endeared son them to a host of friends, who were deeply sorrowful that they had fallen victims to such a dastardly act.
+more popular than Brighton and Glea-Their amiable natures endeared to a host of friends, who were son. sorrowful that they had fallen deeply victims to such a dastardly act.
+Methods to such a dastardly act.
 The speaker closed by a kindly reference to Mrs. Brighton whom he had met when she was an attache of the Liverpool office.
-Her estimate of her husband's The obsequies over the remains of Motorman Amasa L. Gleason were con-ducted from the Third ward meeting-house at 11 a. m.
-Sunday, Bishop Oli-ver Hodgson presiding.
-The opening worth when she married him was couched in six words, "My husband was a good man," words which spoke volumes in his behalf.
+Her estimate of her husband's worth when she married him was couched in six words, "My husband was a good man," words which spoke volumes in his behalf.